-Unlike domestic payments that have a common currency, language and regulations, cross-border transactions are complex and nuanced, introducing variations that have traditionally led to slow settlement and drawn-out reconciliation.
-Each country has its own regulatory measures in place to ensure that secure and legal transactions are being made.
-Your business may also encounter language barriers, different time zones and unfamiliar holidays with foreign banks or finance teams.
-And then there’s the need to address currency — are you planning to pay in USD or a local currency?
-The choice you make there can have a big impact on cash flow.
+Unlike domestic payments with a common currency, language and regulations, cross-border transactions involve many moving parts that traditionally slow settlement and complicate reconciliation.
+Each country enforces its own regulations to confirm transactions are secure and legal, and your business may also hit language barriers, time zone gaps and unfamiliar holidays with foreign banks.
+Then there’s the currency question: paying in USD or local currency can meaningfully affect cash flow.

 Here’s what’s driving changes in the cross-border payments market: